Kazii78/Kazii-Indicators/README.md

 When you decide to remove the datapack, please run `/trigger uninstall_kz-indicators`, give it a few seconds and it should be done uninstalling, you can afterwards remove it from the files if `/reload` hasn't been ran.

-### **Do not spam `/reload` and `/trigger uninstall_kz-indicators`**
+### Do not spam `/reload` and `/trigger uninstall_kz-indicators`
-This datapack is very vulnerable during these times.
+Spamming these commands can cause many disruptions mid-operating and potentially lose names, etc..

 ## 🏷️ Name Slots
 If you decide to get rid of your name slots, then run `/trigger reset_names_kz-indicators`.
 Again, do not spam it.

 ## 👥 Multiplayer
-This datapack is multiplayer-friendly (At least I hope with the way I tested), you can have
+This datapack is multiplayer-friendly (At least I hope with the way I tested), you may add it to a multiplayer server.

-## 🗒️ Side Note
-I can not garantuee it is gonna be problem-free.
-However any damages caused by my datapack I will not be responsible for, unless I did not mention any warnings about that situation in this file.
-Otherwise, if you did something that was advised against, I will not be taking responsibility.

 # 💫 Enjoy the datapack.